 Emergency Leave

-Full-time employees shall not be granted emergency leave with pay in excess of three (3) days per year.In addition, full time employees shall be entitled to two (2) days of emergency leave for each death in the immediate family.
+Full-time employees shall be entitled to three (3) days of emergency leave with pay each year.
 Emergency leave must be taken in no less than ½ day increments (rounded to the nearest ½ or whole day).

 Approved reasons for taking emergency leave include: bereavement, personal disasters, hazardous travel conditions, legal/court appearances and others as approved by the Executive Director/designee.